sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-schedule/backend.md

 To rotate the platform metrics log, use the same methods as for [event log rotation][63].

-Use these backend configuration flags to customize platform metrics logging:
+Use these backend configuration options to customize platform metrics logging:

 | disable-platform-metrics |      |
 -----------------------|------